-I want to touch on something today that is very seldom talked about...stalking.
+I want to talk about something today that is very seldom talked about seriously...stalking.
 Unfortunately, many of us will have to deal with a stalker in some way or another at some point in their lives.
-It may be an ex-boyfriend or acquaintance...or, it may be the spouse of your ex.
+It may be an ex-boyfriend, acquaintance or the spouse of your ex.
 It may be someone you work with, someone you were friends with or someone you simply said 'hello' to at the supermarket.
-It can be someone who wants to be with you or someone who is purposely setting out to play "mind games" with you.
 Regardless of who, or how, it is a very frightening experience; at its worst, it can be dangerous and deadly.

 We've all heard the jokes, read the funny cards and heard it referred to as "intense research".
+I've even read a businesses website that said "stalk us on Instagram".
 I can tell you this, if you've ever been a victim of stalking, it's very real and absolutely not funny.
 It's not a compliment, it's a nightmare.

 Let me share with you my story.